What is CBD Oil? Every Question You Wondered About – Answered!

 THC, short for Tetrahydrocannabinol, is the psychoactive compound in cannabis and the reason why recreational users typically enjoy cannabis.

-Hemp oil is another term you’ve likely heard thrown around recently, but is it just another term for CBD oil, or something different?
+Hemp oil is another term you’ve likely heard thrown around recently, but is it just another term for CBD oil or something different?

 Always look at the ingredients, and look for one of either: CBD extract, CBD distillate, hemp extract, hemp paste, CBD paste.

-However, it is essential to be aware of the difference between of hemp seed oil and hemp oil too, in order to avoid any confusion.
+However, it is essential to be aware of the difference between hemp seed oil and hemp oil, too, in order to avoid any confusion.

 Let’s take a look:

-Unfortunately, the growth in popularity of CBD products has also led to some, less than ethical brands rushing to get on the bandwagon with sub-par products.
+Unfortunately, the growth in popularity of CBD products has also led to some less than ethical brands rushing to get on the bandwagon with sub-par products.